B-17 Flying Fortress (video game): Gameplay

 Some aspects that the player has control over are inflight crew management (a crewman might become injured during combat and temporary medical aid inflight given to him whilst another aircrewmen tends another crew position), manning an onboard .50 caliber M2 Browning machine gun against enemy fighters, and releasing the Boeing B-17 Flying Fortress's ordnance on the target as well as piloting or copiloting the plane.
 All ten aircrew positions could be controlled either manually or under AI control.
 The main character and captain is the primary pilot.
 His successes, failures, capture, injury or death affects the direction and conclusion of the campaign.

 The player can pick out their chosen bomber with its particular nose art and was shown target briefing information and briefing films in the simulation before entering on any mission with the crew.
 A map of the flight path and waypoints was also shown in the simulation.
 Although a mission is assigned to the crew before every sortie, the player may break formation and roam freely around Europe if desired, looking for and attacking targets of opportunity.
 Different targets can easily be discerned from the bombsight, whether a factory or a U-boat pen; terrain graphics are minimal.
 The success of this decision relies on the skill of the crew, particularly if the navigator is skilled enough to navigate Europe on his own and the crew is able to withstand stronger Luftwaffe fighter and ground defense Flak attacks due to being alone.
 The most difficult but prestigious targets were the Nazi strongholds in and around Berlin.

 If the player's B-17 is severely damaged, the player may drop out of the formation and continue the mission on one's own or attempt to return to England, in which one can land on any Allied runway and be taken back to the home base at Alconbury.
 The player is unable to damage one's own plane using the onboard guns, but dropping bombs at a low altitude would destroy the plane.
 The player is also able to shoot down ally Flying Fortresses, as an act of friendly fire.
 An ill-timed shooting of a Luftwaffe fighter could cause the enemy to lose control and collide with one's B-17 or others in the formation.

-The game's graphics are very simple (MCGA and VGA) and the requirements are meager when running on an antiquated IBM PC compatible computer; an Intel 80286 microprocessor based (or comparable AMD) based PC is required at 16 MHz with DOS 5.0 (a sound card is desirable).
-However a 80386 or better microprocessor is recommended for this software with at least 640k of RAM.
-The PC version came out in several floppy disk media types (5- 5.25" high density disks), compact floppy disks, 4–3.5" high density disks) and CD-ROM versions.